Doorkee

 Some analytics events fire from server contexts that have no cookie or consent state available — for example, payment-processor webhooks (Stripe), background jobs (Inngest), and admin actions.
 These events are processed under PDPL Art.
 4 lawful-basis grounds (fraud prevention, contract performance, and operational reliability) rather than under the consent regime in §7.3.

 For these events, Doorkee transmits a one-way truncated pseudonymous identifier — derived from your user ID — as the analytics distinctId, in place of the raw user ID.
-The identifier is a 16-character hex digest produced by keyed HMAC-SHA-256 (server-side secret-keyed) when the TELEMETRY_HASH_SECRET environment variable is set in production.
-During the transitional grace period before that environment variable is set, an unkeyed SHA-256 fallback (also 16-character truncated) is emitted instead, with each fallback emission tagged in our internal monitoring (Sentry alert_category: hash_salt_rotation) so the operations team can confirm the secret is rotated in.
-Both forms are one-way digests; neither is reversible without prior knowledge of the original user ID, and the keyed form additionally requires the server-side secret.
-PostHog Inc. cannot recover your identity from either form alone.
+The identifier is a 16-character hex digest produced by keyed HMAC-SHA-256 using the server-side TELEMETRY_HASH_SECRET.
+On production deployments this keying is mandatory and fail-closed: if the secret is missing or invalid, the platform refuses to emit the event rather than fall back to a weaker digest, and the misconfiguration is tagged in our internal monitoring (Sentry alert_category: hash_salt_rotation) so the operations team can restore the secret.
+The digest is one-way and is not reversible without prior knowledge of the original user ID and the server-side secret.
+PostHog Inc. cannot recover your identity from it.
+For server-side payment events emitted from payment-processor webhooks (for example payment succeeded, payment failed, and refund events), internal record identifiers in the event payload — offer, transaction, and payment-processor reference IDs — are likewise transmitted only as keyed 16-character truncated digests produced with the same secret, never as raw values.

 In-browser analytics scripts continue to honour the cookie consent toggle described in §7.3 above.
 PostHog Inc. is the analytics processor for both server-side and in-browser events; cross-border safeguards are addressed in §7.3a.